Iran's first post-revolution president Abolhassan Banisadr dies in Paris | DW | 09.10.2021

 In early 1980, Banisadr won three-quarters of the vote and became president following a decree from Khomeini that said a cleric should not be president.
 His inaugural address was filled with zeal and optimism.

-"Our revolutionary will not win unless it is exported," Banisadr said, noting "We are going to create a new order in which deprived people will not always be deprived."
+"Our revolution will not win unless it is exported," Banisadr said.
+"We are going to create a new order in which deprived people will not always be deprived," he added.

 After 16 months in office, parliament, with its assembled fundamentalist clerics, voted to impeach him for his disagreements with Khomeini.

 He later described watching the liberal Islamist revolution he worked for turn illiberal as "like a child watching my father slowly turn into an alcoholic."
-He noted, "The drug this time was power."
+He said: "The drug this time was power."

 On arrival in Paris after fleeing Iran and the revolution he helped kick off, Abolhassan Banisadr requested and received political asylum from the French